-A new survey in Hungary highlights a more generic and international problem: hiring for a university degree is still very much a trend and a major obstacle in managing the digital talent gap.
+A new survey in Hungary highlights an international problem: hiring for a university degree is still very much a trend and a major obstacle in managing the digital talent gap.

 The highlights of a recent tech skills market survey have just been published in Hungary.